chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 We encourage you to engage with these new features in the Census API and share your feedback.
 This input is invaluable for the ongoing enhancement of the Census project.

-For further information on the new library-size normalized layer, please reach out to us at [soma@chanzuckerberg.com](soma@chanzuckerberg.com).
+For further information on any new feature, please reach out to us at [soma@chanzuckerberg.com](soma@chanzuckerberg.com).
 To report issues or for additional feedback, refer to our [Census GitHub repository](https://github.com/chanzuckerberg/cellxgene-census/issues).